kingjosephm/vehicle_make_model_classifier/README.md

 ### Explanation
 - `docker run`: starts a new container

-- `-it`: runs the container in interactive mode
+- `-it`: runs the container in interactive mode.
+To run in detached mode substitute this with `-d`

-- `--name make_model_classifier`: specifies the container name as 'make_model_classifier'
+- `--name <container_name>`: specifies the container name
-- `-d`: run the container detached.
-To work interactively in the container omit this

 - `--rm`: removes the container at the end of execution.
 Note - since output is stored in a volume this persists beyond the life of the container.
 It's also good practice to remove containers you're not using to reduce HD space

-- `--mount type=bind,source=/home/kingj/scripts,target=/scripts`: directly mount the `/home/kingj/scripts` directory, as `/scripts` within the container.
-Change the source and target directories as needed
+- `--mount type=bind,source=<path_to_scripts_dir>,target=/scripts`: mounts the directory specified containing scripts as `/scripts` within the container.
+This should be wherever you cloned this repository to

-- `--mount source=MERGEN_Make_Model_data,target=/data`: mounts the now deleted data volume, `MERGEN_Make_Model_data` as `/data` within the container
+- `--mount source=<data_docker_volume>,target=/data`: mounts the user-specified Docker volume containing the training or test data as `/data` within the container

-- `--mount source=MERGEN_Make_Model_output,target=/output`: mounts the now deleted output volume
+- `--mount source=<output_docker_volume>,target=/output`: mounts the user-specified Docker volume as `/output` within the container.
+It's good to use a separate volume from data to store the output

-- `--gpus device=GPU-3c51591d-cfdb-f87c-ece8-8dcfdc81e67a`: Specifies a particular GPU to use.
+- `--gpus device=<GPU_ID>`: Specifies a particular GPU to use.
+E.g. for GPU #0 insert 'GPU-8121da2f-b1c3-d231-a9ab-7d6f598ba2dd'.
 To use all GPUs change this to `--gpus all`

 - `king0759/tf2_gpu_jupyter_mpl:v3`: container image.
 If not stored locally this will be downloaded from Docker Hub

 - `python3`: specifies the container should be instantated using Python.
 To instead instantiate using Bash enter `/bin/bash` or omit entirely (this is the default for this Docker image).
 Note - the software available in a container depends on the container image

-- `./scripts/MakeModelClassifier.py --train --data=/data --img-registry=/scripts/Bboxes.csv --epochs=130 --output=/output --logging='true' --save-weights='true' --dropout=0.25 --patience=10 --batch-size=256 --units2=4096 --units1=2048 --model='resnet' --resnet-size='50' --min-class-img-count=0 --learning-rate=0.0001 --optimizer='adam'`: instructs the container to train the model with the supplied arguments.
+- `./scripts/MakeModelClassifier.py --train --data=/data --img-registry=<path_to_img_registry> --epochs=130 --output=/output --logging='true' --save-weights='true' --dropout=0.25 --patience=10 --batch-size=256 --units2=4096 --units1=2048 --model='resnet' --resnet-size='50' --min-class-img-count=0 --learning-rate=0.0001 --optimizer='adam'`: instructs the container to train the model with the supplied arguments.
 If this is omitted the container will simply instantiate with the default or supplied program (i.e. Python or Bash) and await input

 # Vehicle make-model classifier